 My experience at UEA was so much better than I predicted.
 I’ve always wanted to study in an English university, but it’s so expensive that I never thought my dream would come true, but it did, and I’m so glad I went!

 UEA is such an international university, you can meet people from almost everywhere in the world.
 There are so many clubs and activities that you will always have something to do.
-I joined the languages society and the photography society and I had a great time in both, met amazing people and learned so much.
+I joined the Language and Communication Society and the Photography Society and I had a great time in both, met amazing people and learned so much.

 The facilities the university have are incredible, not only in the classroom but on campus in general.
 The library felt like a second home sometimes and on the campus you had everything you needed: from a bank, to a supermarket, to coffee shops.